McLeodMoores/xl4j/docs/settings.md

      section below on how to do this.
  * C++ Logging Options
-   - Radio buttons to determine whether to send C++ logging to a file (opened via the toolbar), or to Windows Debug, which can be viewed using visual studio or `DebugView.exe`.
+   - Radio buttons to determine whether to send C++ logging to a file (opened via the toolbar), or to Windows Debug, which can be viewed using Visual Studio or `DebugView.exe`.
 The latter is quite convenient, although the performance leaves something to be desired.
    - A combo box allowing you to choose the logging level.  `TRACE` is the most detailed and `FATAL` is the least.
 It is recommended not to have anything below `WARN` during normal operation as the logging causes a significant performance hit.